bennn/dissertation/dissertation/README.md

 What to do?
 In the past, my Transient would remove the runtime check around `(f x)` if `f` was defined in transient code and never crossed a boundary.
 This helped bring `snake` to a ~8x overhead, but isn't safe in general.
-So, I will see if I can find a weaker static rule that helps.

 ## blame

-In collaboration with Lukas Lazarek and Christos Dimoulas at Northwestern, I tried implementing the blame algorithm from Vitousek et al POPL 2019.
+I tried implementing the blame algorithm from Vitousek et al POPL 2017.

-The idea is to keep a map from heap addresses to boundary types.
-When a value gets eliminated, this map gets a new entry pointing the result value to its parent's boundary types.
+The algorithm idea is to keep a map from functions/pairs/objects to boundary types.
+When one value gets eliminated, this map gets a new entry pointing from the result to its parent's boundary types.

 Keeping this map up-to-date, however, takes a LOT of extra time and space at runtime.
 Here are a few rows from above with a new column for a